James Hall (gymnast): 2018

 At the 2018 Commonwealth Games, Hall was part of the team that won gold in the team event.
 He also won silver on the individual all-around competition as well as horizontal bar, both behind Nile Wilson.

 At the 2018 European Championships in Glasgow, Hall won a silver as part of the team.

 2019

 In March 2019, Hall won the All-Around title at the British Championships.

 He also competed at the European Championships in Szczecin, Poland, as well as the World Championships in Stuttgart, Germany.

 2021

 At the 2020 Summer Olympics in Tokyo, Japan, Hall competed for Great Britain.
 The team took fourth place with a score of 255.76.

 He also competed in the all around final where he finished in 8th position, one place ahead of teammate Joe Fraser.

 2022

 At the 2022 Commonwealth Games in Birmingham, Hall was again part of the England team that won gold in the team event.
 Despite sustaining an ankle injury during the competition, Hall also won silver in the individual all-around behind compatriot Jake Jarman.

+Eponymous skill

+Hall has one skill named after him in the Code of Points.